 - Minibus breakdown cover - to ensure you’re not left stranded if the minibus breaks down with a group of volunteers or clients on board.

 - Public liability insurance for minibuses - this is essential to protect you against claims in case of accidentally damaging property or injuring a member of the public during your charity outings.
 Insurance levels vary anywhere from £1 million to £10 million.

-- Glass cover for your minibus – With more windows than the average vehicle, it’s worth investing in glass cover.
+- Glass cover for your minibus – With more windows than the average vehicle, it’s worth investing in a glass cover.

 - Minibus insurance for charity drivers - when choosing, your provider be mindful that your cover requirements are being met.

-- Cover for all passengers – whether ferrying employees to and from various sites and charity shops, or regular trips to the community centre, all passengers should be covered on your policy.
+- Cover for all passengers – whether ferrying employees to and from various sites and charity shops or regular trips to the community centre, all passengers should be covered on your policy.

 Essentials for Driving a Charity Minibus

-If you are employing people to drive your minibuses, or nominating a designated driver in school, it’s worth bearing in mind the following:
+If you are employing people to drive your minibuses or nominating a designated driver in school, it’s worth bearing in mind the following: